ryanallen/words-of-my-perfect-teacher/README.md

 *'bras bu'i dbang*, the empowerment that takes place at the moment of attaining full enlightenment.

 ## Full effect
-*rnam smin gyi 'bras bu*, Skt. *vipakaphala*, the point at which an action has its maximum effect, for instance a rebirth in hell.
+*rnam smin gyi 'bras bu*, Skt. *vipākaphala*, the point at which an action has its maximum effect, for instance a rebirth in hell.

 ## Gampopa
 *sgam po pa*, see [Dagpo Rinpoche](#dago-rinpoche).